garcia-nacho/R-Plotting/README.md

 # R-Plotting
-Scripts to plot bioinformatical data
+Scripts to plot bioinformatical data:

 VolcanoPlot.R

 This script can generate volcano plots from high throughput data such as protein interactions (obtained by MS) or gene expression (obtain by RNA seq).